covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 `Deutsche Welle <https://bit.ly/38I3cuc>`_ and `Tagesschau <https://www.tagesschau.de/multimedia/sendung/ts-41135.html>`_.

-We describe the data we are using and especially the data set we collected under :ref:`datasets`.
+We describe the data we are using and especially the data set we collected under :ref:`datasets` :ref:`publications`.
 Documentation to our questionnaires is made available `here <https://liss-covid-19-questionnaires-documentation.readthedocs.io/en/latest/>`_.
 For further details also `explore our data <https://covid-19-impact-lab.iza.org/en/app>`_.

 .. toctree:: :maxdepth: 1